W4W1R3/Advent-Of-Cyber-2023-Walkthroughs/Day 5.md

 Reverse Engineering [ A Christmas DOScovery: Tapes of Yule-tide Past ] — The backup tapes are corrupted.
 They can only be restored using a special program, which can only run in MS-DOS.
 Explore AntarctiCrafts’ legacy systems and restore the files!

+<h1>If you are on Windows, use Remote Desktop Connection else use rdpclient</h1>

 ## Day 5 Tasks:

 ### 1. How large (in bytes) is the AC2023.BAK file?